 The last thing anybody should settle for is paying several dollars for each cup of coffee they drink.
-Yet millions do this every single day; the average young (25-44) coffee drinker spends between $1,000 and $2,000 per year on coffee.
+Yet millions do this every single day; the average young (25-44) coffee drinker spends between $1,000 and $2,000 per year on coffee, and that’s before splurging on an expensive high end coffee machine.
 This statistic seems incredible, yet not too surprising to those who know the true cost of coffee from shops and cafes.

 Ultimately, there is little need for such extravagant expenditures – if you know how to brew coffee yourself.
 Given that younger people, in particular, are spending so much on coffee, it stands to reason that many bachelors are losing out on potential savings simply because they’re not aware of how to brew their own coffee.